-Mercedes-Benz this week—to 478 miles on the European WLTP test.
+Mercedes-Benz this week raised its estimated range number for the flagship EQS electric sedan—to 478 miles on the European WLTP test.
 On U.S. EPA-cycle terms, will that be enough to beat the non-Plaid+ versions of the Model S?

-Production of thehasn’t yet started, but according to a sales update Friday morning, it will soon.
+Production of the redesigned Tesla Model S hasn’t yet started, but according to a sales update Friday morning, it will soon.

 From the technology corner, sometimes the outliers have the best ideas.
-Free-piston engines—an idea that’s been simmering for decades—.
+Free-piston engines—an idea that’s been simmering for decades—could be the sweet spot for electric-truck range extenders.
 Renewed momentum behind the tech rallies around the potential for them to be shaped like battery packs, fitting the purpose of filling in when an EV is out of range.

 And over at Motor Authority: An all-electric open-top roadster called the MG Cyberster